python-sprints/python-sprints.github.io/pandas/guide/source/pandas_setup.rst

 which need to be compiled in order to run the development version of pandas.

 .. note::
-    For Window Users, you'll need to install the compiler toolset:
+    For **Window Users**, you'll need to install the compiler toolset:

-    for Python 3.6 - Install Visual Studio 2017, select the Python development workload and the Native development tools option <https://www.visualstudio.com/>
+    For Python 3.6 - Install Visual Studio 2017, select the Python development workload and the Native development tools option <https://www.visualstudio.com/>

-    for Python 2.7 - Microsoft Visual C++ Compiler for Python 2.7
+    For Python 2.7 - Microsoft Visual C++ Compiler for Python 2.7
     <https://www.microsoft.com/download/details.aspx?id=44266>

+    After the installation, run the following commends in Anaconda Prompt

 To compile these files simply run:
     | ``cd <pandas-dir>``
     | ``python setup.py build_ext --inplace``

 The process will take several minutes.

-(For Window users: run the above commends in Anaconda Prompt)

 5. Create a branch and start coding
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~